dariopellegrini/kdone-website/custom_routes.md

 }
 ```

-To access repository outside `module` closure, KDone has a `Route` extension that can be used inside `startKDone` function or inside every Ktor `routing`.
+To access the repository outside `module` closure, KDone has a `Route` extension that can be used inside `startKDone` function or inside every Ktor `routing`.

 ```kotlin
 startKDone(